Every autumn, we look forward to seeing tree leaves transform. But what does it mean when trees lose leaves much sooner?

 Learn why your tree leaves may be falling early.

-3 Reasons Why Trees Lose Their Leaves in Summer or Early Fall
+3 Reasons Why Trees Lose Their Leaves in Early Fall or Summer (June, July or August)

-Use this checklist to see what summer pests could be hurting your tree leaves.
+- It's a pest or disease.
+See what summer pest could be hurting your tree leaves.
 If those symptoms don’t match, check if a leaf disease is the issue.

 - It's something in the water.
 Too much or too little water can cause late summer leaf loss.
 Check your tree’s moisture levels, and then plan the best watering regimen.